inBeat/inbeat-website/content/top-influencers/instagram/lifestyle/colombia/cali/_index.md

 ---
-title: Top 10 Lifestyle Instagram Influencers In Cali In 2023
+title: Top 10 Lifestyle Instagram Influencers In Cali In 2024
 description: >-
-  Find top lifestyle Instagram influencers in Cali in 2023.
-Most popular hashtags: #colombia #lifestyle #cali #fitness.
+  Find top lifestyle Instagram influencers in Cali in 2024.
+Most popular hashtags: #colombia #cali #lifestyle #photography.
 platform: Instagram
-hits: 32
+hits: 33
-text_top: Identify the best Instagram profiles on inBeat.
+text_top: See the best Instagram profiles on inBeat.
-text_bottom: Our platform has 32 Instagram influencers like this in Cali, Colombia for you to contact.
+text_bottom: Our platform aggregates 33 Instagram influencers like this in Cali, Colombia for you to collaborate.
 profiles:
   - username: "nathaliaduquef"
     fullname: >-